ballerina-attic/messaging-with-ballerina/README.md

 service<http:Service> AirlineReservation bind airlineReservationEP {
 ```

-- Here we have used `@kubernetes:Deployment` to specify the docker image name which will be created as part of building this service.
+- Here we have used `@kubernetes:Deployment` to specify the Docker image name which will be created as part of building this service.
 - We have also specified `@kubernetes:Service` so that it will create a Kubernetes service which will expose the Ballerina service that is running on a Pod.
 - In addition we have used `@kubernetes:Ingress` which is the external interface to access your service (with path `/` and host name `ballerina.guides.io`)

+If you are using Minikube, you need to set a couple of additional attributes to the `@kubernetes:Deployment` annotation.
+- `dockerCertPath` - The path to the certificates directory of Minikube (e.g., `/home/ballerina/.minikube/certs`).
+- `dockerHost` - The host for the running cluster (e.g., `tcp://192.168.99.100:2376`).
+The IP address of the cluster can be found by running the `minikube ip` command.

 - Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
 It points to the service file that we developed above and it will create an executable binary out of that.
-This will also create the corresponding docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.
+This will also create the corresponding Docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.

 ```
    $ ballerina build flight_booking_service

-   Run following command to deploy kubernetes artifacts:
-   kubectl apply -f ./target/flight_booking_service/kubernetes
+   Run following command to deploy Kubernetes artifacts: kubectl apply -f target/kubernetes/flight_booking_service
 ```

-- You can verify that the docker image that we specified in `@kubernetes:Deployment` is created, by using `$ docker images`.
+- You can verify that the Docker image that we specified in `@kubernetes:Deployment` is created, by using `$ docker images`.
 - Also the Kubernetes artifacts related our service, will be generated in `./target/flight_booking_service/kubernetes`.
 - Now you can create the Kubernetes deployment using:

 ```
-   $ kubectl apply -f ./target/flight_booking_service/kubernetes
+   $ kubectl apply -f target/kubernetes/flight_booking_service

    deployment.extensions "ballerina-guides-flight-booking-service" created
    ingress.extensions "ballerina-guides-flight-booking-service" created